Our vision & ambitions

-Sustainable ICT is one of the priorities of the SURF Strategic Plan 2015-2018.
+Sustainable ICT is one of the priorities of the SURF Strategic Plan 2019-2022 (pdf).
 We are actively developing a policy regarding corporate social responsibility.
 In doing so, we are concentrating on 5 topics that are close to our core activities:

 - Energy and climate

 We have formulated ambitions for each of these topics: